bartosz-dude/tmdb-lib/README.md

 Fully supports types for each endpoint `request` and `response`.

 `tmdb-lib-js` has built-in fetcher for each endpint.
 The fetcher injects the TMDB API Read Access Token into the request.
 To use it, you set Access Token in the method.
-Also you can use custom fetcher by passing it instead of Access Token.
+Also you can use custom fetcher by passing fetcher function instead of Access Token.

 If you are implementing this library client side (eg. in firebase app) I reccomend implementing custom fetcher that is executed server side (eg. cloud functions in firebase) to not expose Access Token to client.